thegoat5555555h/thegoat5555555h/README.md

 - Here to collaborate, innovate, and secure

 ---

 Thanks for stopping by!
-Feel free to check out my work, and let’s connect if you share the same passion for coding and security.
+Feel free to check out my work, and let’s connect if you share the same passion for coding, security, or Minecraft plugin development.